Drixoun/Drixoun/README.md

 - 👋 Hi, I’m @Drixoun
-- 👀 I’m interested in programmation
+- 👀 I’m interested in programmation / game developpement
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Unreal Engine 5
 - 💞️ I’m looking to collaborate on DrixCorp.
-- 📫 How to reach me drixcorp.ets@gmail.com
+- 📫 How to reach me drixoun.pro@gmail.com

 <!---
 Drixoun/Drixoun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.